babanin/babanin.github.io/content/posts/how-to-deliver-data-quickly.md

 * reduce dollar costs when we use public cloud services, since the cost of data transfer for many cloud services is based on the total amount of data served: serving compressed files is less expensive than uncompressed files.

 We can find compression everywhere:
-* web-server compress HTTP data for faster transfer over the network and browsers then download compressed data and decompress it
+* _web-server_ compress HTTP data for faster transfer over the network and browsers then download compressed data and decompress it
-* databases compress data, so it takes less disk space to store
+* _databases_ compress data, so it takes less disk space to store
   * LSM-tree based databases (RocksDB, Apache Cassandra etc.) can be configured to compress SS-Tables: on reads database locates compressed chunk on disk and then decompresses it.
-* Messaging systems heavily use compression as well: producers compress messages, send them to the broker, which then transfers compressed data to consumers.
+* _messaging systems_ heavily use compression as well: producers compress messages, send them to the broker, which then transfers compressed data to consumers.
 Consumers know the compression format and decompress messages.

 Here are some more facts about compression:
 * Compression becomes generally more effective as the data size increases.
 Compression loves batching: rather than compressing individual message or request, it’s more efficient to batch them together and then compress.